 List of ancient grains

 3. Chia – Having chia seeds on this list makes me really happy.
-Have you tried my Mandarin Oranges or Peanut Satay sauce?
-I put chia seeds in them and they made the recipe taste incredible!
+Try my tomato salad or my Greek yogurt bowl.
+I put chia seeds in them, and they made the recipe taste incredible!

 5. Quinoa – I have so many delicious recipes that use Quinoa.
-My favorite are Quinoa Fajitas and Quinoa Salad Wraps
+My favorites are Quinoa Fajitas and Quinoa Salad Wraps

 7. Farro – I discovered farro about 6 years ago at a hole-in-the-wall restaurant in Queens.
-I have to say that I loved how delicious it tasted and try to eat is often.
-You have to try my Farro salad which is beyond delicious.
+I have to say that I loved how delicious it tasted and try to eat it often.
+Try this super simple Farro salad.

 Source: The Chopra Center